bproai/pieverse-desktop/README.md

 6. Select the extension or other Chrome target you want to monitor, then click "Connect" to start capturing logs.

 The bridge creates a WebSocket server that facilitates communication between Chrome's DevTools Protocol and the application, allowing you to monitor console logs from Chrome extensions and other Chrome targets in real-time.

+PieVerse's Chrome Debugger panel also provides built-in convenience features:
+- **Auto-start capability:** The debugger can spawn terminal instances to automatically:
+  - Launch Chrome in remote debugging mode
+  - Start the bridge connection
+- **One-click setup:** Simplifies the entire debugging process directly from within the application

 ## 🎥 Demo and Showcase
 We are preparing live and recorded demos that highlight: